ratify-project/ratify-web/docs/plugins/verifier/notation.md

 ```

 In the example, the verifier's configuration references 2 `KeyManagementProvider`s, kmp-akv-ca, kmp-akv-tsa.
 Here, `ca:ca-certs` is one of the trust stores specifing and the `ca-certs` suffix corresponds to the `ca-certs` certificate collection listed in the `verificationCertStores` section.
-To use the Time-stamping feature(coming soon) users need to config trust store type accordingly.
+To use the Time-stamping feature users need to config trust store type accordingly.
 In the sample, `tsa:tsa-certs` is the trust stores specifing for Time-stamping and the `tsa-certs` suffix corresponds to the `tsa-certs` certificate collection listed in the `verificationCertStores` section.

 ### CLI